 Paul Sandler Participates as a Trial Laywer in Supreme Court's Mock Trial

-"For a few hours on Monday, the eight-member U.S. Supreme Court morphed into a three-member panel reenacting one of its earlier cases in the same Philadelphia courtroom where it was first argued in 1794.
+"For a few hours on Monday, the nine-member U.S. Supreme Court morphed into a three-member panel reenacting one of its earlier cases in the same Philadelphia courtroom where it was first argued in 1794.

 Chief Justice John Roberts Jr. and Justices Stephen Breyer and Samuel Alito Jr. donned their black robes for a rare outside-the-Beltway sitting in Philadelphia’s Old City Hall, where the court convened sporadically as a six-member court from 1791 to 1800.
 As when it holds hearings in Washington, broadcast cameras were not allowed, and only a court photographer was allowed to take still photos.